Kiss-Ass 101 (a.k.a. KA101)

 Here's the curriculum:

-Smile at the teacher and say good morning when you enter the class room.
+Smile at the teacher and say "Good morning" when you first enter the class room.

-Always say goodbye when the class is over.
+Always say "Goodbye" or, "See-ya" or even, "Thanks" when the class is over.

 Hand in your homework on time and neatly.